Institutional Buildings

 Public Architecture + Communication with UBC Properties Trust

-The Beaty Biodiversity Centre is expanding its research centre and museum space to seamlessly tie into the existing award winning building.
-The Research Centre will incorporate more offices, dry labs, theory labs, meeting rooms, storage for field equipment and social/flex spaces.
-The Museum will receive new storage facilities, wet labs and fossil repository.
+The Beaty Biodiversity Centre Addition is an expansion of the existing research centre and museum, providing a seamless tie-in to the existing award winning building.
+The new vertical addition incorporates offices, labs, meeting rooms, storage for field equipment and social/flex spaces.
+A below-grade expansion also provides additional collection space .
 The six-story, 4,249-square-meter addition is designed to meet LEED Gold standards.

 Vancouver Island University Student Housing